solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 ## Testing EPiServer-specific code

-When working with EPiServer websites, I've noticed that large parts of the code tend to be tightly tied to the EPiServer content repository, either by creating and saving content, or by traversing the content tree.
+When working with EPiServer websites, large parts of the code tend to be involved with the EPiServer database, which is managed through the content repository.
+Usually this consists of creating and saving content, or traversing the content tree.
-To some extent, this should apply to other CMS systems as well, and to any other complex software framework.
+Testing against the full CMS, as with any system that contains a database, is slow and fragile - there's simply too much initialization and too many moving parts.
-Testing against the full CMS is slow and fragile - there's simply too much initialization and too many moving parts.
+For majority of your tests, you need to break dependencies to that database and any other external interfaces such as web APIs.

-The content repository (*IContentRepository*), as well as most of the core types in EPiServer, are nowadays provided as interfaces, so mocking them either by hand or by using a mock framework (such as [Moq](https://github.com/Moq/moq4)) is fairly easy.
+The content repository (*IContentRepository*), as well as most of the core types in EPiServer, are nowadays provided as interfaces, and injected to wherever they are needed, so they can be mocked, either by hand or by using a mock framework (such as [Moq](https://github.com/Moq/moq4)).
-However, I dislike mocking such low-level general purpose interfaces, because as the code is refactored and new features added, it tends to be those low level details that change the most frequently, making those tests very fragile.
+However, I dislike mocking such low-level general purpose interfaces, because as the code is refactored and new features added, it tends to be those low level details that change the most frequently, making such tests fragile.
 Mocking more complex interfaces such as EPiServer Find or Entity Framework is even worse.

 For example, consider code that loads content with *Get<T>(ContentReference)* and you mock that method to return a fixed value.